The Song of Roland: He Blowd his Brains out his Ears

 Fresco from above the nave of All Saints Church, Claverley, Shropshire, England.
 The work is believed to date to the 13th c and may depict a scene from The Song of Roland.
 Source is here (accessed 9/7/2021).

-The first and last scenes mirror each other and focus on the treachery of Ganelon and his punishment.
-Ganelon (Surprise!—the name is connected to the Italian notion of “despicable fraud”) is a Frankish baron who betrays the army of Charlemagne to the Muslim enemy.
-Tragically caught in this scheme is Charlemagne’s rearguard under the command of our dear Roland (Italian: Orlando or “noble”).
-Eventually Ganelon gets what he deserves and is drawn and quartered in a satisfying—if not somewhat messy—finale.
+For those unfamiliar with this classic from the back shelf of Western literature, the Song of Roland unfolds in four mirrored scenes.
+The first and last focus on the treachery and punishment of Ganelon (a name connected to the Italian notion of “despicable fraud”).
+A Frankish baron, Ganelon betrays Charlemagne’s army to the enemy.
+Tragically caught in the middle is the rearguard under the command of our dear Roland (Italian: Orlando or “noble”).
+Eventually, Ganelon gets what he deserved and is drawn and quartered in a satisfying—if not somewhat messy—finale.

-The two middle scenes of the Song of Roland mirror each other as well.
-Two extended battles are presented.
-In the first, Roland and his men are ambushed in a mountain pass near Roncevaux.
+The middle scenes mirror each other through two extended battles.
+In the first, Roland and his men are ambushed near Roncevaux.
 The knights fight bravely but cannot overcome the odds and are martyred.
-In the mirroring scene, Charlemagne exacts vengeance on Roland’s ambushers.
-The battle action is quite grisly; men are skewered all over the place like Lil’ Smokies on gameday.
-Despite the carnage, lovely lines emerge in English translations like “How ill-fated thou wert” or “Here they will find us stark and dead smitten” and “Forthwith let us fly!”
-Each of these may find everyday use if one looks for the right moment.
+In the second, Charlemagne exacts grisly vengeance, skewering men like Lil’ Smokies on gameday.
+Despite the carnage, lovely lines emerge: “How ill-fated thou wert” or “Here they will find us stark and dead smitten.”
+These are gems for everyday use if you find the right moment.

 For a child of the 70s I must confess that reading Roland prompted flashbacks to Monty Python and the Holy Grail.
 Sick, I know (for the sake of old times and good smiles, try this link).